influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/query_language/functions.md

 1970-01-01T00:00:00Z	 4.286791371454075
 ```

+> **Notes:**
+>
-> **Note:** Aggregation functions return epoch 0 (`1970-01-01T00:00:00Z`) as the timestamp unless you specify a lower bound on the time range.
+* Aggregation functions return epoch 0 (`1970-01-01T00:00:00Z`) as the timestamp unless you specify a lower bound on the time range.
 Then they return the lower bound as the timestamp.
+* Executing `mean()` on the same set of float64 points may yield slightly
+different results.
+InfluxDB does not sort points before it applies the function which results in
+those small discrepancies.

 * Calculate the average value in the field `water_level` at four-day intervals: